OliviaRuyinZhang/WeBWork/README.md

 - After you have registered successfully, you will be able to log in to the instructor dashboard using the same email address and password that you registered with (it is not necessary to check the instructor box)

 ##### Creating a Problem Set
-- Open the assignment creation panel by clicking the "+ Add Assignment" button at the top right corner
+- Open the assignment creation panel by clicking the **_+ Add Assignment_** button at the top right corner
 - Select a due date of the assignment by clicking the drop down box on the left top
 - Enter the assignment number you are going to create
 - Manually enter each problem corresponding multiple choice options
 - Preset the solution for each question by clicking the corresponding radio button for the correct multiple choice option
-- After you have entered all the required information for the question, you can click "Add this Problem" to add the problem into the problem set
+- After you have entered all the required information for the question, you can click **_Add this Problem_** to add the problem into the problem set
-- If you have not entered all the required information before clicking "Add this Problem", you will get a popup notification to ask you fulfill all the required text
+- If you have not entered all the required information before clicking **_Add this Problem_**, you will get a popup notification to ask you fulfill all the required text
 - Repeatly do the steps above until you have added all the problems to the problem set for the current assignment
-- Click the "Create" button after you have entered all your problems to finish creating the assignment
+- Click the **_Create_** button after you have entered all your problems to finish creating the assignment
 - As an instructor, you can release and unrelease assignments by clicking the labeled buttons corresponding to the appropriate assignments

 ##### Assignment Editing